brndnmtthws/brndn-io/content/posts/travel-obsession/index.md

   - consumer culture
 ---

-At some point in recent history, travel transformed from a luxury into a cultural expectation.
+At some point in recent history, travel stopped feeling optional and started feeling like something you're supposed to do.
 The rise of social media has dramatically changed how and why we travel.
 A 2019 study found that 40% of millennials choose travel destinations based on "Instagrammability" rather than cost or cultural experience[^1].
 While technology has proliferated travel information and made the world more accessible, it has also shifted our motivations in subtle ways.

 ## Paradise Lost: The Double-Edged Sword of Tourism

-Travel offers incredible benefits: exposure to new cultures, expanded worldviews, and meaningful connections across borders.
+Travel can still crack open your perspective in a way not much else does.
 Yet there's an interesting paradox in modern travel culture where the performance of the experience sometimes overshadows the experience itself.
 Venice, for example, receives over 30 million tourists annually despite having just 50,000 residents[^2]—transforming a once-thriving city into what some locals describe as a "living museum."

 {{% figure
     src="maya-bay.jpg"